tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agentic-protoreflect-apis.md

 ---
 layout: post
-title:  Agent-first, self-describing APIs with protobuf reflection
+title:  Agent-first APIs using  protobuf reflection
 date:   2026-03-31
 author: Paschalis Ts
 tags:   [code, api]
 description: "A house of mirrors"
 ---

-Whichever side you are on the LLM turf wars, one thing is clear.
-APIs are back!
+Whichever side you are on the LLM turf wars, one thing is clear: what's old is new again.
-It's funny how fashion comes and goes, but Unix philosophy tools and wiring APIs together are what moves the industry right now (whether it moves it to the _right_ direction is an entirely different question).
+Wiring APIs together with unix philosophy tools and small CLIs are what moves the industry right now (whether it moves it to the _right_ direction is an entirely different question).

 A new bottleneck arises: how to make agents understand and use new APIs.
 The truth is, not everyone gives their reference pages the same polish and attention that [Stripe](https://docs.stripe.com/api) does.
 Does _your_ team offer an OpenAPI spec and make sure it's up-to-date?
-If that's a yes, great work, but certainly that's _not_ the case for most.

-One thing I'm really bullish on is Protobuf APIs, and especially [Protobuf reflection](https://grpc.io/docs/guides/reflection/).
+One thing I'm really bullish on is Protobuf APIs, and especially [Protobuf reflection](https://grpc.io/docs/guides/reflection/) for building _self-describing APIs_ that agents can browse and understand with a few network calls.

-At work, we've been using [ConnectRPC](https://connectrpc.com/) for a couple of years now and we've been really happy with that choice.
-But the unexpected superpower recently has proved to be how it allows for a self-describing API that agents can browse and understand with a few network calls, without a copy of the schema.

 ### A real-world example.